Free Will vs Predestination

-Some random thoughts on the phrase ‘free will’ and also predestination and whether the Bible does conflict in this (I don’t think it does).
+Some random thoughts on the phrase ‘free will’ and also predestination and whether the Bible does conflict in this (we don’t think it does).

 “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
 (Luke 22:42)